-Distributions from the Provider Relief Fund are intended to reimburse health care providers for lost revenue and increased expenses related to the pandemic and are not subject to repayment, provided recipients attest to and comply with applicable terms and conditions set forth by legislation.
-Such terms and conditions include, among other things, that distributions received are used for expenses and to replace lost revenue resulting from COVID-19.
-Distributions provided by the Provider Relief Fund are accounted for as government grants and are recognized in the consolidated statement of operations once the grant will be received and there is reasonable assurance that the applicable terms and conditions required to retain the distributions are met.
+Distributions from the Provider Relief Fund were intended to reimburse healthcare providers for lost revenue and increased expenses related to the pandemic and were not subject to repayment, provided recipients attested to and complied with applicable terms and conditions set forth by legislation.
+Such terms and conditions included, among other things, that distributions received were used for expenses and to replace lost revenue resulting from COVID-19.
+Distributions provided by the Provider Relief Fund were accounted for as government grants and were recognized in the consolidated income statement once the grant was received and there was reasonable assurance that the applicable terms and conditions required to retain the distributions were met.